Licensed to the Apache Software Foundation (ASF) under one

 rescontract compile --sol <inputFile.sol> --output <outputFile.json>

-: Path to the Solidity smart contract file.--output, -o
+--sol, -s: Path to the Solidity smart contract file.--output, -o: Name of the resulting JSON file.

 Example: